Coming soon · iOS & Apple Watch

 Connect Apple Health

 Optional but recommended.
 Sync runs from your Apple Watch, Garmin, Coros, Polar — anything that talks to Apple Health.
-Read access only.
-No write-back, no aggregation.
+Runs flow in to adapt the plan; completed workouts flow back.
+Nothing sent to a server.

 03